hpxmlwg/hpxml/guide/source/introduction.rst

 not be HPXML-compliant because the HPXML element “Number of Layers” could be used.
 In the context of a description of a window, this would be understood by energy efficiency professionals and would not result in miscommunication.

-Software developers may test their tool's compliance with HPXML by uploading files to the HPXML validator.
+Software developers may validate their HPXML files against the schema and its standard datasets by uploading files to the HPXML validator.
 Example HPXML files are also available on Github.
 More information on the HPXML validator can be found in the section for Software Developers.

-Alignment with Industry Standards
-*********************************

-To facilitate communication with a wide range of market actors in related industries, HPXML is aligned with the Department of Energy’s (DOE) Building Energy Data Exchange Specification (BEDES) and with the Real Estate Standards Organization's (RESO) Data
-Dictionary.

-BEDES is a dictionary of terms, definitions, and field formats created to facilitate the exchange of information on building characteristics and energy use for the commercial, multifamily and residential industries.
-It is intended to be used in tools and activities that help stakeholders make energy investment decisions, track building performance, and implement energy-efficient policies and programs.
-Residential terms that appear both in BEDES and HPXML are aligned.

-The Real Estate Standards Organization (RESO) Data Dictionary standardizes fields, enumerations, and definitions for hundreds of multiple listing services (MLS) nationwide.
-The RESO Dictionary contains a number of fields and enumerations that can be used to characterize energy-related improvements to the home.
-Because these fields are standardized and aligned with HPXML, realtors can provide homebuyers with access to consistent, comparable information about energy efficiency features in existing homes, which will make energy efficiency visibile in the real estate transaction.

 Continued Growth
 ****************